10935336/AutoVPNGate_Linux/README.md

 - Python 3.6.8 or higher
 - OpenVPN 2.4.12 or higher
 - iproute2-ss170501 OR higher
-- openvpn is configured with systemd and can be started with `systemctl start openvpn openvpn-client@<conf>`
+- OpenVPN is configured with systemd and can be started with `systemctl start openvpn-client@<conf>`
 <br>
 <br>